ElmoNeedsArson/Obsidian-3D-embed/README.md

 ## Future plans:
 1) Load textures in 3D models
 2) Be able to run custom three.js script for a scene.
+3) Camera Path Animations
+4) More intuitive GUI for editing scenes
+5) Loading .blend files (Unsure of possibility)